BlueBrain/NeuroM/doc/source/definitions.rst

 .. seealso:: :py:class:`neurom.core.neuron.SOMA_TYPE`

+.. _tree-label:

 Neurite tree
 ------------

-A neurite consists of a tree structure with a set of points (x, y, z, r, t ) in each vertex or node.
+A neurite consists of a tree structure with a set of :ref:`points<point-label>` in each vertex or node.
 The tree structure implies the following:

 * A node can only have one parent.